unitof/self-docs/pieces/on-watching-people-die/main.md

 ---
 _The speech I [delivered yesterday](https://www.youtube.com/live/13-YfyiPRQE?t=35m36s) at my [mother’s funeral](https://www.valerie.memorial), at Zion Mennonite Church in Souderton, PA (yesterday being November 18, 2023)_

-There is an online community called Watch People Die.
+There is a community called Watch People Die.

 It is exactly what it says it is: people sharing with each other photographs, descriptions, and especially videos of human death, of any cause.